 Yes, they are the same.
 The word Chaas is a Hindi word for buttermilk.
 The consistency of chaas is thinner than the store-bought buttermilk.

-Yes, Chaas is made from yogurt, which is a rich source of protein, calcium, and probiotics.
+Yes, Chaas is made from yogurt, providing a rich source of protein, calcium, and probiotics.
 Probiotics help to improve digestion and keep the gut healthy.

 Yes, you can.
 Chaas is a healthy drink, and it is best to consume daily, especially during the summer, as it helps to cool down the body from the scorching temperatures and aids digestion.

-Yes, Masala chaas can be made in advance and refrigerated for up to 2 days.
+Yes, you can prepare Masala Chaas in advance and refrigerate it for up to 2 days.

-Yes, masala chaas be made vegan by using plant-based yogurts such as almond milk, soy, or coconut yogurt instead of dairy yogurt.
+Yes, You can make masala chaas vegan by replacing dairy yogurt with plant-based yogurts like almond milk, soy, or coconut yogurt.